hackwell4216/final-year-project/README.md

 ## Tech Stack

-ResourcePatron utilizes a modern technology stack to deliver its functionality:
+GroupBuy utilizes a modern technology stack to deliver its functionality:

 - **Next.js:** A popular React framework for building efficient and SEO-friendly web applications.